Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### PLACEHOLDER 1
+### What are two ways that regulatory compliance requirements are dealt with in Scrum? (choose the best two answers)

-- [ ] PLACEHOLDER.
+- [ ] They are addressed by a separate team who is reponsible for compliance issues.
-- [ ] PLACEHOLDER.
+- [ ] They are discussed, analyzed, and documented before the first Sprint can begin.
-- [ ] PLACEHOLDER.
+- [x] They are added to the Product Backlog and addressed during each Sprint, alongside the creation of new Product capabilities.
-- [ ] PLACEHOLDER.
+- [x] They are addressed as part of meeting the Definition of Done during each Sprint.

 **[⬆ Back to Top](#table-of-contents)**

 ### The Sprint Review is mainly an inspect and adapt opportunity for which group?

-- [ ] The Development Team and stakeholders.
+- [ ] The Developers and stakeholders.
-- [ ] The Product Owner and Development Team.
+- [ ] The Product Owner and Developers.
 - [x] The Scrum Team and stakeholders.
 - [ ] The Product Owner and management.
-- [ ] The Development Team and management.
+- [ ] The Developers and management.
 - [ ] The Product Owner and stakeholders.

 **[⬆ Back to Top](#table-of-contents)**

-### To get started in terms of what to build, Scrum requires no more than a Product Owner with enough ideas for a first Sprint, a Development Team to implement those ideas and a Scrum Master to help guide the process.
+### True or False: To get started in terms of what to build, Scrum requires no more than a Product Owner with enough ideas for a first Sprint, Developers to implement those ideas and a Scrum Master to help guide the process.

 - [x] True.
 - [ ] False.